 D.E.A.R.
 Day has been around since the early 1980’s as a means to encourage kids to read for fun, but do you know what started it all?
 A certain book published in 1981 called, Ramona Quimby, Age 8 by Beverly McCleary, first mentioned a D.E.A.R. day in the novel.
 Schools and families have been adopting the day as their own ever since.
-D.E.A.R.
-Day falls on April 12, and it is quickly approaching, I thought it would be a great time to share some of our favorite read alouds.
+Since D.E.A.R. is quickly approaching, I thought it would be a great time to share some of our favorite read alouds.

 D.E.A.R.
 Day.
 Sounds blissful, doesn’t it?
 A day where everyone stops to read and silence fills the air.
 A day where you hear pages turning, and minds creaking.
 A day where kids search and search for the perfect book to read.

 Okay, maybe reading doesn’t sound blissful to everyone, but I LOVE to read as does most of my family.
 Yet that joy is not something everyone can boast about.
 Take a look at some of these statistics*.